-Fifty-three year old automation engineer, Adrian Crunden, didn’t know what the small lumps on his hands were until he researched the symptoms on the internet.
+Fifty-three-year-old automation engineer, Adrian Crunden, didn’t know what the small lumps on his hands were until he researched the symptoms on the internet.
 As soon as Google revealed pages of information on Dupuytren’s, Adrian remembered his father having Dupuytren’s contracture, who despite undergoing two operations was left with limited movement in both hands.

 Until this point, Adrian hadn’t realised the disease was hereditary and, although the painless lumps were not causing contracture or any restricted dexterity, he was keen to seek treatment before the disease had a chance to progress.

 “I’d had the lumps in my hands for about a year, but as they started getting bigger I began investigating what could be causing them.
-As soon as I read some information on the internet about Dupuytren’s contracture I knew that was what I had the beginnings of, as my dad had suffered with this.
+As soon as I read some information on the internet about Dupuytren’s contracture I knew that was what I had the beginnings of, as my dad had suffered from this.
 I just didn’t realise it was genetic.

 Knowing it was something my dad had put up with, I didn’t want things to progress like they had for him and was keen to do anything possible to head it off.